Skip to content

 /usr/lib/systemd/system/*.service

 The main fallback profile (default) is not intended to be used by privileged program or service.
-Such programs must have they dedicated profile and will fail otherwise.
+Such programs must have a dedicated profile and will fail otherwise.
 This is a feature, not a bug.

 systemd-user